World Mental Health Day. Yup! That’s today. But why shouldn’t we celebrate it every day? Isn’t every day a good time to be happy and joyful?

 According to research and study, around 123 suicides occur every day, that’s close to a whopping 45,000 suicides per day, just imagine!
 And surprisingly, all it takes to change these statistics positively is just a little boost in awareness and knowledge about what mental health is and how it can be treated.
 Fit and healthy minds today, are what will leave behind a happy society for tomorrow.

 But this sweet dream is something that demands individual effort, rather than a group effort.
-With each one of us taking our teeny tiny step in uplifting the society as a whole, I am sure, not just us, but also our future generations will live in a much happier world with probably a zero suicide rate.
+With each one of us taking our teeny tiny step in uplifting society as a whole, I am sure, not just us, but also our future generations will live in a much happier world with probably a zero suicide rate.
 So what we need to do is not rocket science:

-5. Encourage: If you see signs of anybody who could be suffering from mental disorders, nurture them in your limits and encourage them to speak up openly about their condition.
+If you see signs of anybody who could be suffering from mental disorders, nurture them to your limits and encourage them to speak up openly about their condition.
 Visiting the doctor seeking medical help is just as normal as going to the doctor for a cold/ a cough.
-So let us be inhibition-free about this taboo and direct them towards a specialist.
+So let us be inhibition-free about this taboo and direct them toward a specialist.
 If you have children, make sure you become their friend.
 Give them the confidence and faith that they can share anything with you.
 And let’s not fake this confidence, parents.
 With genuine support, children will share if they are facing any troubles.
 This should help you take the further necessary action(s).

-6. Share share share: If you think this was useful, do share this post everywhere you possibly can 🙂
+If you think this was useful, do share this post everywhere you possibly can 🙂